MrDrews/NaNoGenMo-2015-entry/README.md

 ## Usage

-1. Download 2+ project gutenberg plain-text books to the `` folder.
+1. Download 2+ project gutenberg plain-text books to the `src\main\resources` folder.
 2. Build the project with `mvn clean package` and then
 3. run with `java -jar target\NaNoGenMo2015-0.1.0-SNAPSHOT-jar-with-dependencies.jar <donor-book-filename> <patient-book-filename>`